vonovak/coding-assignments/README.md

-## This repo contains solutions to some problem assignments I encountered in my university classes on algorithms.
+## Here are solutions to some problem assignments I encountered in my university classes on algorithms.
-(For now, there's only one problem.)
 In each folder, there is a file that contains the problem assignment.
 The solution to the problem is in the src subfolder.
 The code is always in a single java file, often with only a couple of methods and classes, since the problems are focused solely on developing effective algorithms and using suitable data structures, and never require lengthy code.

 #### Example assignment
 ##### Problem: Train Composition